How to Convert Figma to Code: React, HTML, Vue, and JS

 Start off by creating a new React project using tools like the Create React app.
 This gives you the basic setup to begin importing and using components straight from your Figma designs.

-Take those beautiful designs from Figma and break them down into React components.
+Take those beautiful Figma designs and break them down into React components.
 Each component should match up with a part of your design, like:

 • Headers